scifir/scifir-units/README.md

 Scalar units can have any dimension of the SI system of units, or, also, any **custom dimension**.
 A custom dimension is a dimension with an arbitrary name, which is commonly used inside some fields of science when there's no name for a needed dimension.

-An example of use of an scalar unit is the following:
+An example of use of scalar_unit is the following:

 ```cpp
 length x = 10_m;